li-zard/Simple-Photoeditor/README.md

 # Simple Photoeditor

-Simple Photoeditor is an open-source Python-based multiplatform image editing tool inspired by the classic Microsoft Photoeditor.
+Simple Photoeditor is an open-source Python-based multi platform image editing tool inspired by the classic Microsoft Photoeditor.
 While the original software is no longer supported and has several limitations, it offered a user-friendly and minimalistic interface for document scanning and processing.
 Simple Photoeditor aims to recreate that experience with modern functionality, allowing users to create, edit, and process images efficiently.

 ## Features